 - Contractor shall provide services based on funding set forth in Exhibit B, Attachment I, and under the terms of this Agreement. - ii.
-Contractor shall provide services to all eligible persons in accordance with federal and state statutes and regulations.
-Contractor shall assure that in planning for the provision of services, the following barriers to services are considered and addressed: - a.
-Lack of educational materials or other resources for the provision of services; - b.
-Geographic isolation and transportation needs of persons seeking services or remoteness of services;
+Contractor shall provide services to all eligible persons in accordance with federal and state statutes and regulations. - iii.
+Contractor shall ensure that in planning for the provision of services, the following barriers to services are considered and addressed: - a.
+Lack of educational materials or other resources for the provision of services. - b.
+Geographic isolation and transportation needs of persons seeking services or remoteness of services.

 - c.
-Institutional, cultural, and/or ethnicity barriers; - d.
-Language differences; - e.
-Lack of service advocates: - f.
-Failure to survey or otherwise identify the barriers to service accessibility; and, - g.
-Needs of persons with a disability. - Contractor shall comply with any additional requirements of the documents that have been incorporated by reference, including, but not limited to, those in the Exhibit A - Statement of Work. - 4.
+Institutional, cultural, and/or ethnicity barriers. - d.
+Language differences. - e.
+Lack of service advocates. - f.
+Failure to survey or otherwise identify the barriers to service accessibility. - g.
+Needs of persons with a disability. - 3.
+Contractor shall comply with any additional requirements of the documents that have been incorporated by reference, including, but not limited to, those in the Exhibit A Statement of Work. - 4.
 Amounts awarded pursuant to Exhibit B, Attachment I shall be used exclusively for providing DMC-ODS services consistent with the purpose of the funding. - 5.
-DHCS shall issue a report to Contractor after conducting monitoring, utilization, or auditing reviews of county or county subcontracted providers.
+DHCS shall issue a report to Contractor after conducting monitoring or utilization reviews of county or county subcontracted providers.
 When the DHCS report identifies non-compliant services or processes, it shall require a CAP.
-The Contractor, or in coordination with its subcontracted provider, shall submit a CAP to DHCS within 60 calendar days from the date of the report to:
+The Contractor, or in coordination with its subcontracted provider, shall submit a CAP to the DHCS Analyst that conducted the review, within 60 calendar days from the date of the report.
+The CAP shall be electronically submitted, directly to the DHCS analyst who conducted the review. - 6.
+The CAP shall follow the requirements in Article III.KK.2.